Lloyd's of London insurer Cathedral up for sale - source

 Cathedral is not the first company with a presence on Lloyd's to have attracted the interest of private equity owners.
 Brit Insurance was bought by Apollo and CVC in 2010.

-Listed companies which operate syndicates at Lloyd's include Catlin CGL.L, Hiscox (HSX.L) and Amlin AML.L.
+Listed companies which operate syndicates at Lloyd's include Catlin, Hiscox and Amlin.

 Alchemy declined to comment.
 Cathedral was not immediately available for comment.